rholowczak/EPA_Facilities_Registry_REST_API/README.md

 # EPA Facilities Registry REST API
-Code examples for interacting with the Environmental Protection Agency (EPA) Facilities Registry System (FRS) using the REST API
+Code examples for interacting with the Environmental Protection Agency (EPA) Facility Registry Service  (FRS) using the REST API

-Python code examples demonstrate how to use the swagger client REST API to query the EPA Facilities Registry System (FRS).
+Python code examples demonstrate how to use the swagger client REST API to query the EPA Facility Registry Service  (FRS).
 General information about EPA FRS can be found here at this URL: <br>
    https://www.epa.gov/frs/facility-registry-service-frs-api
    <br>